shiftio/microsite/README.md

 3. Customize the css or pages

-# About the SLIM Framework
+### About the SLIM Framework
-This project uses the lightweight SLIM framework (www.slimframework.com) for basic routing in PHP.
+This project uses the lightweight [Slim Framework](www.slimframework.com) for basic routing in PHP.
+You can use your mini-framework of choice; we like Slim because of its simplicity.

-# Twig for Templating
+### Twig for Templating
-There are only two pages in the templates directoru: home.html and login.html.
-This project makes use of the TWIG templating language which makes it easy to use data in a template without the need to write PHP code.
+This project also uses [Twig](http://twig.sensiolabs.org/) as a lightweight templating language.
+There are only two pages in the templates directory: home.html and login.html.